How to Protect Your Knees When You Exercise

 15. Include Balance Exercises:

-Enhance your body’s awareness and balance by incorporating exercises that challenge stability.
-Simple balance exercises like single-leg stands or exercises on an unstable surface.
-For example, a balance pad can improve joint awareness and reduce the risk of falls.
+Improve your body’s balance and awareness by doing exercises that test stability.
+Easy balance exercises such as single-leg standing or balance exercises on an unstable surface.
+For instance, a balance pad enhances joint awareness and lowers the risk of falling.

 16. Avoid Overtraining: